Pannonian Avars: Collapse

-The gradual decline of Avar power accelerated to a rapid fall.
-A series of Frankish campaigns, beginning from 788, ended with the conquest of the Avar realm within a decade.
-Initial conflict between Avars and Franks occurred soon after the Frankish deposition of Bavarian duke Tassilo III and the establishment of direct Frankish rule over Bavaria in 788.
-At that time, the border between Bavarians and Avars was situated on the river Enns.
-An initial Avarian incursion into Bavaria was repelled, and Franco-Bavarian forces responded by taking the war to neighbouring Avarian territories, situated along the Danube, east of Enns.
-The two sides collided near the river Ybbs, on Ybbs Field (Ybbsfeld), where the Avars suffered a defeat in 788.
+The gradual decline of Avar power accelerated.
+A series of Frankish campaigns, from 788, ended with the conquest of the Avar realm within a decade.

+Conflict between Avars and Franks began soon after the Frankish deposition of Bavarian duke Tassilo III and the establishment of direct Frankish rule over Bavaria in 788.
+At that time, the border between Bavarians and Avars was the river Enns.
+An initial Avarian incursion into Bavaria was repelled, and Franco-Bavarian forces responded by taking the war to neighbouring Avarian territories, situated along the Danube, east of the Enns.
+The two sides fought near the river Ybbs, on Ybbs Field (Ybbsfeld), where the Avars suffered defeat in 788.
 This heralded the rise of Frankish power and Avarian decline in the region.

 In 790, the Avars tried to negotiate a peace settlement with the Franks, but no agreement was reached.
 A Frankish campaign against the Avars, initiated in 791, ended successfully for the Franks.
 A large Frankish army, led by Charlemagne, crossed from Bavaria into the Avarian territory beyond the Enns, and started to advance along the Danube in two columns, but found no resistance and soon reached the region of the Vienna Woods, near the Pannonian Plain.
 No pitched battle was fought, since the Avars had fled before the advancing Carolingian army, while disease left most of the Avar horses dead.
 Tribal infighting began, showing the weakness of the khaganate.

 The Franks had been supported by the Slavs, who established polities on former Avar territory.
 Charlemagne's son Pepin of Italy captured a large, fortified encampment known as "the Ring", which contained much of the spoils from earlier Avar campaigns.
 The campaign against the Avars again gathered momentum.
 By 796, the Avar chieftains had surrendered and became open to the acceptance of Christianity.
 In the meantime, all of Pannonia was conquered.
 According to the Annales Regni Francorum, the Avars began to submit to the Franks in 796.
 The song "De Pippini regis Victoria Avarica" celebrating the defeat of the Avars at the hands of Pepin of Italy in 796 still survives.
 The Franks baptized many Avars and integrated them into the Frankish Empire.
 In 799, some Avars revolted.

 In 804, Bulgaria conquered the southeastern Avar lands in Transylvania and southeastern Pannonia up to the Middle Danube, and many Avars became subjects of the Bulgarian Empire.
 Khagan Theodorus, a convert to Christianity, died after asking Charlemagne for help in 805; he was succeeded by Khagan Abraham, who was baptized as the new Frankish client (and should not be assumed from his name alone to have been Khavar rather than Pseudo-Avar).
 Abraham was succeeded by Khagan (or Tudun) Isaac (Latin Canizauci), about whom little is known.
 The Franks turned the Avar lands under their control into a frontier march.
 The March of Pannonia—the eastern half of the Avar March—was then granted to the Slavic Prince Pribina, who established the Lower Pannonia principality in 840.